The Energy Crisis Is Diffusing into Grain Markets

 Weather

-The US corn belt is forecast to be very wet over the next few weeks, right as planting is about to begin.
+The corn belt is forecast to be very wet over the next few weeks, right as planting is about to begin.
 Below-average temperatures follow the rain, which extends the dry-off period and pushes planting dates later.
 Meanwhile the wheat belt is seeing little to no rain with above-average temperatures, stressing early crop development.
 The weather market is opening early this year, and it is not opening in farmers’ favour.

 The bear case